maxmheinze/macrometrics/exam_sample_questions.md

 We assume that the occurrence of an event does not affect the probability of the next event occurring, i.e. that events are independent.

 Per [Wikipedia](https://en.wikipedia.org/wiki/Conjugate_prior), a Gamma-distributed prior for the parameter $\mu$ is a conjugate prior.
 That means that the posterior derived by combining a Gamma-distributed prior for $\mu$ with the likelihood will be Gamma-distributed.
-As for the parameters of the Gamma-distributed prior, we could assess the suspected properties of the parameter in question, e.g. by using available information, historical data or economic theory, and then choose the parameters of the Gamma distribution accordingly. /Max
+As for the parameters of the Gamma-distributed prior, we could assess the suspected properties of the parameter in question, e.g. by using available information, historical data or economic theory, and then choose the parameters of the Gamma distribution accordingly.
+If we do not have information on this and/or want to feign ignorance, a non-informative (improper) prior can be used by setting $\alpha=1,\beta=0$, which results in a flat (uniform) distribution over positive values of $\mu$. /Max

 ---